restgames/battleship-rest-silex-skeleton/README.md

-PHP Battleship REST Service Exmaple using Silex
+PHP Battleship REST Service Example using Silex
 ===============================================

-A skeleton project for a REST Service that plays Battleship.
+This is a PHP Battleship REST Service Example using Silex.
+This Battleship Engine is **really simple**.
+It always places the ships in the same position and shots randomly.
+With such an Artificial Intelligence (AI) you will not win any game.
+It's about you to improve it so you can win battles against your mates.

 ## Installation